-As a result of these combined efforts, by the end of December 2016, a total of 1,487 individuals had enrolled in the MO MFP project and returned to live in the community.
+By the end of December 2017, a total of 1,680 individuals had enrolled in the MO MFP project and returned to live in the community.
 Figure 1 shows the cumulative progress the MO MFP project has made in the state of Missouri in returning individuals to their community.